-The objective of this article is to provide you with a comprehensive understanding of the McKinsey PEI, equipping you with the knowledge and strategies needed to excel in this crucial aspect of the interview process.
+The objective of this article is to provide you with a comprehensive understanding of the McKinsey Personal Experience Interview, equipping you with the McKinsey interview tips, knowledge, and strategies needed to excel in this crucial aspect of the interview process.
 By the end of this guide, you will have a clear grasp of the core dimensions McKinsey is looking for, as well as practical tips on how to prepare, structure, and deliver your personal stories.
 This ultimate guide is your key to unlocking the secrets of the McKinsey PEI and standing out from the competition.

-Don’t neglect this part of the interview.
-We often see candidates investing 99% of their time into case interview preparation, completely neglecting to prepare proper answers for the PEI.
+One word of caution: Don’t neglect this part of the interview.
+We often see candidates investing 99% of their time into case interview preparation for McKinsey, completely neglecting to prepare and practice proper answers for the PEI.

 This is unfortunate since this is the part of the interview where you don’t want to think and make up stories on the spot, but merely remind yourself of your prepared answers.
 This way you will make sure that your answers are structured, to the point, and exactly hit the dimensions that the questions try to assess.

-If you want to know more about the exact flow of the McKinsey recruiting process, we have written an extensive overview here.
-In short, candidates first will be screened based on their resume and cover letter, then have to play the McKinsey Problem Solving Game, and lastly, move on to the dreaded interviews.
+If you want to know more about the exact flow of the McKinsey recruiting and interview process, we have written an extensive overview here.
+In short, candidates first will be screened based on their resume and cover letter, then have to play the McKinsey Solve Game, and lastly, move on to the dreaded interviews.

-Each interview is standardized and consists of two main components, the case interview or problem-solving interview and the personal experience interview.
-As described above both parts of the interview have the same weight when deciding about your offer.
+Each interview is standardized and consists of two main components, the case interview and the personal experience interview.
+As described above, both parts of the interview have the same weight when deciding about your offer.
+In these, usually 50-minute, interviews the PEI can take up from anywhere between 10 and 20 minutes.
+The rest of the time is allocated to the case interview (25 minutes) and your questions to the interviewer at the end of the interview (5 minutes).

 Understanding the McKinsey PEI

-The McKinsey Personal Experience Interview is a modification of the classic behavioral interview.
-It uses a highly standardized interview format that revolves around three/four specific character traits and the associated stories.
+The McKinsey Personal Experience Interview is a modification of the classic behavioral interview that is always part of management consulting interviews.
+It uses a highly standardized interview format that revolves around four specific character traits and the associated stories.

-The primary purpose of the Personal Experience Interview (PEI) is to provide McKinsey & Company with a deeper understanding of a candidate’s interpersonal and intrapersonal qualities.
-The firm believes that possessing exceptional problem-solving skills is not enough; consultants must also demonstrate strong leadership, personal impact, and courageous change (replaced entrepreneurial drive).
+The primary purpose of the Personal Experience Interview is to provide McKinsey & Company with a deeper understanding of a candidate’s interpersonal qualities.
+The firm believes that possessing exceptional problem-solving skills is not enough; consultants must also demonstrate drive and ambition, strong leadership, persuasion skills, and the ability to react to change.
 The PEI offers candidates an opportunity to showcase their past experiences, highlighting how they have navigated challenges and made a difference in various situations.

 On the other hand, the PEI evaluates a candidate’s personal qualities and experiences.
 Instead of solving a business problem, candidates are asked to share real-life examples that demonstrate how they led a team, influenced someone, or reacted to changing circumstances or a setback.
 The emphasis is on storytelling and reflection, requiring candidates to draw on their past experiences to illustrate their strengths and potential as a consultant.